nbaronti/Homework_1/README.md

 ### Beyond Square for Merchants - Other Offerings for Customers of Merchants
 - [**Cash App**](https://cash.app/): Send & spend money, deposit funds, or invest in stocks or Bitcoin through Square's Cash App

 While Square's target market is primarily small to medium size businesses in the retail and food/beverage sectors, the company markets solutions for all types of business, no matter the size.
-Outside of retail and food/beverage, Square focuses its product marketing efforts on its website towards profressional services (e.g., accountants & other financial advisory services, health & fitness businesses, beauty services, and home & repair businesses) as well as large business.
-For large businesses, Square focuses its marketing on deliverying an ecosystem of connected tools enhance the customer experience, simplify business administration & management, and track customer relationships.
+Outside of retail and food/beverage, Square focuses its product marketing efforts on its website towards professional services (e.g., accountants & other financial advisory services, health & fitness businesses, beauty services, and home & repair businesses) as well as large business.
+For large businesses, Square focuses its marketing on delivering an ecosystem of connected tools enhance the customer experience, simplify business administration & management, and track customer relationships.

 In an interview with B2B News Network in 2017, Jack Dorsey clearly identified Square's competitive advantage to other competitors: